Skip to main content

 STEP 15

-Place some decorative elements to add some context to the project.
+Place some decorative elements to add context to the project.

 STEP 16

-Place some decorative elements to add some context to the project.
+Place some decorative elements to add context to the project.

-Step 5 / Review and present your plan.
+Step 5 / View and present your plan

-This step is more of a formality, but allows you to quickly share your plan.
-However, a new plan you create defaults as private or not public.
-Also, the plan you just built could potentially be private.
-You can also recognize this by the fact that a warning is shown.
-Plans that are private can only be viewed by people who have an Innobrix account within your company.
+This step is more of a formality but lets you quickly share your plan.
+A newly created plan is private by default.
+The plan you just built may be private as well; you will see a warning if so.
+Private plans can only be viewed by people with an Innobrix account in your company.

 PC private

-If you see this, you can navigate back to the Studio environment and make the plan public via the 'Public' property.
+If you see this, go back to the Studio environment and make the plan public via the Public property.

 PC publish